+- The right MEDICINE

 - The right CHILD

-- The right MEDICINE

 - The right DOSE

+- The right TIME

 - The right ROUTE (by mouth, or on skin, etc.)

-- The right TIME

 Rational Use of Antibiotics

 Antibiotics are powerful drugs that kill bacteria that cause disease.
 If a child in your care has a bacterial infection, his/her health care provider may prescribe a specific type of antibiotic for a specific period of time.